Stanford Emergency Medicine News

 Chair Andra Blomkalns, MD, clincal instructor Deborah Kimball, MD, and more than 10 Stanford Emergency Medicine faculty and fellows hosted 150 medical students from around the country at UltraFest 2018, where hands-on workshops and simulations gave attendees valuable point-of-care ultrasound experience.

 New Faculty: Dr. Eli Carrillo

 Stanford Emergency Medicine welcomes clinical Instructor Eli Carrillo, MD.
-Dr. Carrillo, who specializes in eergency medical serives, received his medical degree from UCSF, completed residency at Highland Emergency Medicine residency, and completed a fellowship at University of Massachusetts.
+Carrillo, who specializes in emergency medical services, received his medical degree from UCSF, completed residency at Highland Emergency Medicine residency, and completed a fellowship at University of Massachusetts.

 New Department Chair: Dr. Andra Blomkalns

-Dr. Blomkalns, a leader in medical device innovation and translational medicine, has joined Stanford’s emergency medicine department.
+Andra Blomkalns, MD, MBA, a leader in medical device innovation and translational medicine, has joined Stanford’s emergency medicine department.
 "Stanford has the unique capacity to become the home of the world’s leading experts in emergency care innovation,” noted Blomkalns.

 Blomkalns will lead the department as preparations unfold for the final phase of construction at the new Stanford Hospital, which is scheduled to open in late 2019 and which will include a new, larger space for emergency care.

 Angela Lumba-Brown, MD, clinical assistant professor of emergency medicine and co-director of the Stanford Concussion and Brain Performance Center is lead author on importangt new CDC guidlines for managing and treating head injuries, recently highlighted in the New York Times and JAMA.

 Dr. Grant Lipman Nominated Chair of the Wilderness Medical Society’s Research Council